junxit/us-congress-bills-111/metadata.md

 - 2010-09-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 129 (Roll no. 563). (text: CR 9/28/2010 H7145-7146)
 - 2010-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 129 (Roll no. 563).(text: CR 9/28/2010 H7145-7146)
+- 2010-11-15 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.